 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Jackson and Gulfport, while others want peace and quiet like in Pass Christian and Ripley, thank you very much.
+Some want bigger, more exciting cities like Jackson and Gulfport, while others want peace and quiet like in Ripley and Aberdeen, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Mississippi have the grown the fastest.